Hostel: Part II: Censorship

 The film has been restricted to adults in most countries.

 However, it has been cut in Germany, and the "German Extended Version" (in which Lorna's torture and death scene is still not shown completely) has subsequently been banned in Germany.
-A court in Munich ruled the release of the film (in its cut or uncut form) to be punishable by law.
+A court in Munich ruled the uncut release of the film to be punishable by law.
+The ban was lifted in 2022 but the movie remains on the List of Media Harmful to Young People restricting the access to adults only.

 The film was banned outright in New Zealand upon submission to the ratings board, after the distributor refused to make cuts in order to receive an R18 certificate.
 However, it would later receive a release in edited form in New Zealand on DVD in 2008.

 On October 8, 2007, the film was cited in the House of Commons of the United Kingdom as an example where stills from the film could be illegal to possess under the proposed law to criminalise possession of "extreme pornography".
 MP Charles Walker claimed that although he had never seen the film, he was "assured by trusted sources" that "from beginning to end it depicts obscene, misogynistic acts of brutality against women."
-The British Board of Film Classification classified the film at 18.
+The British Board of Film Classification passed the film uncut with an 18 certificate.

 Censorship of the film received some backlash from the public: Writer and attorney Julie Hilden defended the film, both critically and artistically, in her essay "Why are critics so hostile to Hostel: Part II?", published after the film's theatrical release.
 In it, Hilden wrote, "Many of the visceral depictions of violence in these [types of] movies conveyed strong messages that no viewer could miss.
 Ironically, these messages, especially in the Hostel films, are typically anti-violence."